Government of Colombia: President

 The president of Colombia is elected by a direct popular vote, with elections held every four years.
 They are the head of state and government, as well as the commander-in-chief and supreme administrative authority.
-In 2015, congress limited the presidency to a single four-year term, preventing the president from seeking re-election.
+In 2015, Congress limited the presidency to a single four-year term, preventing the president from seeking re-election.

-For 150 years, excluding military dictatorships in the 1950s, the president came from either the Liberal Party or Conservative Party, with the country being a two-party system.
+For 150 years, excluding military dictatorships in the 1950s, the president came from either the Liberal Party or the Conservative Party, with the country operating under a two-party system.
 But, every president following the 2002 election has come from a third party.